mrivasa/scs-genaiforfree/07-groq/finished/readme.md

-Finished exercises and labs for 07-groq
+Finished walkthroughs and labs for 07-groq